 Intellectual Property 101: What it is and How to Avoid a Lawsuit

-If you run a business that deals with an original design, product, logo or any kind of original content, you need to know your intellectual property rights.
-Learn more, here…
+If you run a business that deals with an original design, product, logo or any original content, you need to know your intellectual property rights.
+Learn more here…

 As a business owner or creative, having legal rights over your content creation and product ideas is crucial.
 Without this, your livelihoods are at risk.

-Businesses are entitled to intellectual property ownership over all sorts of things, including original designs, branding and products.
-So, it’s a good idea to brush up on your commercial law expertise so you can be sure you’re keeping your ideas under lock and key.
+Businesses are entitled to intellectual property ownership, including original designs, branding and products.
+So, it’s a good idea to brush up on your commercial law expertise to ensure you keep your ideas under lock and key.

-In this post, we’re going to help you do just that, by firstly discussing what intellectual property is.
-We’ll then dive into why you need intellectual property protection, how to get it, and when the use of your intellectual property is considered illegal.
-So, to find out what your creative ideas are worth, and how to protect them, read on…
+In this post, we’ll help you do just that by first discussing what intellectual property is.
+We’ll then dive into why you need intellectual property protection, how to get it, and when using your intellectual property is considered illegal.
+After reading this post, it would be highly beneficial to check out some legal Non Disclosure Agreement Templates from Simply Docs or another site to get a clearer insight into different scenarios that may occur.
+So, let’s start to find out what your creative ideas are worth and how to protect them…

 What is Intellectual Property?

-Intellectual property is an important business term which covers a whole range of different brand ideas and products.
+Intellectual property is an important business term covering a range of brand ideas and products.
 Specifically, some of the things that fall under this term include: